The Best Korean War Games04 Oct 2018 7

-Unfortunately, the shortage of Korean War-themed games that I complained about here last year persists.
+When it comes to The Korean War (1950-53) the shortage of games that I complained about here previously persists.
 Unlike World War II, the Korean War simply hasn’t been a popular setting for games or film.
 The reasons for this are open to speculation; my own view is that it’s much tougher to map the sides of the conflict onto simplified notions of 'good guys' and 'bad guys,' and that the west runs into difficult moral territory when we start talking about how the fighting came to a provisional close.
 Korea was a difficult, brutal, and depressing war, and the lack of a clear-cut resolution makes it unattractive as a source of American myth-creation.

 All that to say this: I’ve decided to cheat heavily in creating this list.
 The selection of actual Korean War games is small enough that it’s hard enough to even create a list of them that are playable on modern machines, much less a list of 'the best' of those.
 Therefore, I’m expanding my scope to include a few categories that wouldn’t otherwise be considered.
 These are:

 - Games about the Cold War, as long as these actually include the Korean War somehow, and

 - Korean War mods and user-created scenarios for relatively well-known strategy and wargames.